 The webinar drew on key aspects of the report by the BRICS Competition Authorities on the digital economy in BRICS launched in 2024.
 It invited presentations from competition law experts and policymakers from Brazil, South Africa, the UK, and elsewhere to share concerns and insights into best practices for digital competition policy and in particular, developments in new theories of harm and merger policies for digital players.

-To watch the webinar session hosted by UNCTAD, click here.
+To watch the webinar session hosted by UNCTAD, click here(link is external).

-To read the 2024 Report by BRICS Competition Authorities, click here.
+To read the 2024 Report by BRICS Competition Authorities, click here(link is external).

 News